Obarun/66/doc/66-scandir.md

 66 scandir create -b -L logaccount
 ```

-Creates (if doesn't exist yet) and starts a *scandir* for the boot process within a container adding an environment directory
+Creates (if doesn't exist yet) and starts a *scandir* for the boot process within a container adding an extra environment directory called `/myenvdir`.
 ```
-66 scandir start -B -e /etc/66/environment
+66 scandir start -B -e /myenvdir
 ```

 Stops an already running *scandir*